 At the western side of the city, there are numerous trails and walks in the Marjan Forest Nature Reserve.
-Here, you walk through pine forests, venture up numerous steps and are treated to fantastic views across Split.
+Here, with a walk through pine forests, a climb up numerous steps and you are treated to fantastic views across Split.
 Around Marjan Park, which hugs the shoreline, there are several little coves where you can swim in the clear pristine waters.

 Split: Small deserted cove we found to swim in

 View of Split from Marjan Forest

 Old Church in Marjan Forest, Split